Trump claims Dems are trying to 'steal' election, says he'll win if 'legal votes' are counted

 "We will not allow corruption to steal such an important election--or any election for that matter."

-A defiant President Trump on Thursday said he and his campaign will “not allow corruption to steal” the election during a press conference at the White House, while maintaing that he will win the 2020 presidential race despite a dwindling path toward reelection as votes continue to come in.
+A defiant President Trump on Thursday said he and his campaign will “not allow corruption to steal” the election during a press conference at the White House, while maintaining that he will win the 2020 presidential race despite a dwindling path toward reelection as votes continue to come in.

 The president, speaking from the James S. Brady press briefing room at the White House on Thursday evening, said that his “goal is to defend the integrity of the election.”